 WHAT TO EXPECT

-Park for free until 1 o'clock on Sundays on the streets surrounding our building or utilize the parking structure one block east of the building on the corner of Broadway and Madison.
-When you arrive at the structure print a parking slip and bring it with you to worship.
+Park for free until 1 p.m. on Sundays on the streets surrounding our building or utilize the parking structure on the corner of SW Broadway and Main.
+When you arrive at the structure, print a parking slip and bring it with you to worship.
 Stamp your slip with the "Sunday Worship" stamp located on top of the cupboard in the back of the sanctuary or ask an usher to give you a hand.

 While our historic building contains many levels, our sanctuary, fellowship hall, and basement classrooms are all accessible by elevators and lifts.
 There is an elevator to the sanctuary, and a lift down into the fellowship hall.
 Accessible restrooms are located off the east side of the fellowship hall.
 An elevator to the lower level classrooms is located in the east hallway.
 Learn more about accessibility in our church.